 My Journey Toward a Stem Cell Transplant for Multiple Sclerosis

 A personal story

 I am not a medical professional.
 I claim no expert knowledge or expertise.
-The short article which follows is in no way intended as advice but rather has been built from my personal opinions, as well as my own unique experience.
-I tell it here purely for the interest of others embarking on the same journey.
+The short article that follows is in no way intended as medical advice but rather has been built from my personal opinions, as well as my own unique experience.
+I tell it here purely for the interest of others who may be embarking on the same journey.